manoj7654/doctor_patient_appointment_booking/README.md

 # Important Note: Video Call Functionality Limitations

-⚠️ Video call functionality is currently limited in the deployed version.
+* Video call functionality is currently limited in the deployed version.
 For the best experience, clone the repository and run the application locally.

-🚀 Why is it not working?
+* Why is it not working?
 Hosting service providers allow only one server on a specific port, preventing seamless peer-to-peer connections.
 Thus, only one person's video will be rendered in the deployed version.

-💡 How to make it work perfectly?
+*  How to make it work perfectly and make communication between doctors and patiens

 Clone the repository.